jamunaa-xx/model-context-protocol-poc/README.md

 1. Ensure you have the required dependencies installed
 2. Set up your OpenAI API key in the `.env` file
-3. Ensure Ollama is running `http://localhost:11434`
+3. Ensure Ollama is running at `http://localhost:11434`
 4. Run the client: `python client.py`

 Note: With the stdio transport used in this example, you don't need to run the server separately as the client will automatically start it.